nus-cs2103-AY2021S1/ip/docs/README.md

  8. stats
  9. help
  10. exit
-You can replace '[xxx]' with your on input.
+You can replace '[xxx]' with your own input.
 ```

 ### Exit Command